stevedonovan/runner/readme.md

 ```
 And then you can run the `json.rs` example without `-s`.

-The `--compile` action takes three kinds of argument:
+The `--compile` action takes three kinds of arguments:

   - a crate name that is already loaded and known to Cargo
   - a Cargo directory